Human Rights Watch: History

+Activities

 Pursuant to the Universal Declaration of Human Rights (UDHR), Human Rights Watch opposes violations of what the UDHR considers basic human rights.
 This includes capital punishment and discrimination on the basis of sexual orientation.
 HRW advocates freedoms in connection with fundamental human rights, such as freedom of religion and freedom of the press.
 It seeks to achieve change by publicly pressuring governments and their policymakers to curb human rights abuses, and by convincing more powerful governments to use their influence on governments that violate human rights.

 Human Rights Watch publishes research reports on violations of international human rights norms as set out by the Universal Declaration of Human Rights and what it perceives to be other internationally accepted human-rights norms.
 These reports are used as the basis for drawing international attention to abuses and pressuring governments and international organizations to reform.
 Researchers conduct fact-finding missions to investigate suspect situations, also using diplomacy, staying in touch with victims, making files about public and individuals, providing required security for them in critical situations, and generating local and international media coverage.
 Issues HRW raises in its reports include social and gender discrimination, torture, military use of children, political corruption, abuses in criminal justice systems, and the legalization of abortion.
 HRW has documented and reported various violations of the laws of war and international humanitarian law, most recently in Yemen.

 Human Rights Watch also supports writers worldwide who are persecuted for their work and in need of financial assistance.
 The Hellman/Hammett grants are financed by the estate of the playwright Lillian Hellman in funds set up in her name and that of her longtime companion, the novelist Dashiell Hammett.
 In addition to providing financial assistance, the Hellman/Hammett grants help raise international awareness of activists who have been silenced for speaking out in defence of human rights.